MarcoGorelli/polars-plugins-tutorial/docs/abs.md

 be:

 - A Series is backed by a ChunkedArray.
-Each chunk is an Arrow Array which is continuous in memory.
-So we're going to start by iterating over chunks.
+Each chunk is an Arrow Array which is contiguous in memory.
+So we're going to start by iterating over chunks by calling `downcast_iter`.
-- For each chunk, we iterate over the elements in that array.
+- For each chunk, we iterate over the elements in that array (`into_iter`)
 - Each element can either be `Some(i64)`, or `None`.
 If it's `None`, we return `None`, whereas if it's `Some(i64)`, then we take its absolute value.